-No brainer decision?
+No-brainer decision?
 I’m not so sure.
 Here is what happened.
-During trial, a hearing was held outside of the presence of the jury on whether a 1971 – remember 1971 – a videotape of Philip Morris’s CEO Joseph Cullman should be admissible at trial.
-In the video, the CEO says that lower birth weights caused by smoking may actually be better for women who “might prefer having smaller babies.”
+During the trial, a hearing was held outside of the presence of the jury on whether a 1971 – remember 1971 – a videotape of Philip Morris’s CEO Joseph Cullman should be admissible at trial.
+In the video, the CEO says that lower birth weights caused by smoking may be better for women who “might prefer having smaller babies.”

-Clearly, when you involve the Nazis in general and Mengele in particular, you up the ante far beyond this CEO’s comment which is only modestly criminally insane.
+When you involve the Nazis and Mengele in particular, you up the ante far beyond this CEO’s comment, which is only modestly criminally insane.
 But do you disqualify a judge for making these remarks about the defendant’s CEO from 41 years ago?
 I’m not so sure.

 You can read the full opinion and the text of the judge comments that started the hubbub in Phillip Morris v.
 Brown here.
 Interesting to me is that the judge also somehow throws Hall of Fame offensive lineman Tony Boselli into it.
 That is a hard seque but he pulls it off.